Dark-Knight-Rises/Logseq/pages/Blockchain.md

+- ## Introduction
-- LATER Bitcoin enable a decentralized system for exchange of value
+- Bitcoin enable a decentralized system for exchange of value
 - Validation, Verification, Immutable Recording, and consensus lead to Trust and Security.
 -